nmccready/angular-simple-logger/README.md

 Optionally (default is off) decorate $log to utilize log levels globally within the app.

-Note this logger's currentLevel is log!
-Where the order is log, info, debug, warn, error.
+Note this logger's currentLevel is debug!
+Where the order is debug, info, warn, error, log.

 ```js
 angular.module('someApp', ['nemLogging']))